|

 eldest daughter, Mary, married Sir Bryan Palmes, of Haburn,

-this marriage, namely, Teverey Palmes, who died unmarried, when
+son of this marriage, namely, Teverey Palmes, who died

 |